How can I access and understand citation data?

 Simple citation counts for articles and authors

 Citation counts show how many times a publication—or an author’s body of work—has been cited by others.
-These counts are available from a range of sources, including:
+They are available from several sources, including:

 • Scopus: (Elsevier's abstract and citation database)

-• SciVal: (Elsevier analytics platform, built on Scopus data)
+• SciVal: (Elsevier's analytics platform, built on Scopus data)

 • Web of Science: (Clarivate's abstract and citation database)

-• InCites: (Clarivate analytics platform, built on Web of Science data)
+• InCites: (Clarivate's analytics platform, built on Web of Science data)

 • Scite: (platform combining citation data with qualitative citation context)